macolmenerori/filmotheque/README.md

 git clone https://github.com/macolmenerori/filmotheque
 ```

+2. Update `.example.env` file and rename it to `.env`. `TRAKT_CLIENT_ID` and `TRAKT_CLIENT_SECRET` can be obtained following [this instructions](https://trakt.docs.apiary.io/#reference/authentication-oauth).

-2. Start the service
+3. Start the service

 ```
 docker-compose up -d
 ```

-3. Everything is ready now, go to `http://localhost:80` and sign in with default email and password
+4. Everything is ready now, go to `http://localhost:80` and sign in with default email and password

 ```
 email: admin@admin.com